litstack/litstack/docs/guide/crud/config-table.md

 # Table

-Fjord `tables` can be easily configured in the backend and if desired be expanded in Vue.
-For example, there are tables for the `CRUD` index or the preview of a relation **Field**.
+Fjord `tables` can be easily configured in the backend.
 The following explains how to customize the tables to your needs.

 ## Text

-Casual text columns are added with the function `col({label})`.
+Casual text columns are added with the function `col($label)`.
 Attached are all methods for configuring the column.

 ```php
 $table->col('Name');